 All students must complete two full semesters of Physical Education activity courses at zero credit-hours.
 Students may choose from half-semester and full-semester course offerings.
 If possible, a student should begin meeting this requirement in the first semester and complete it early in his or her undergraduate years.

 Students are expected to complete a bachelor's degree in a timely fashion and will ordinarily be subject to the degree requirements in place at the time of matriculation at Case Western Reserve University, although they may chose to update their requirements to those included in a later General Bulletin.

-If a student extends study towards a bachelor's degree beyond 10 years after first matriculating as an undergraduate student, the major-field department(s) will review the student's academic record and may update major field requirements.
+If a student extends study toward a bachelor's degree beyond 10 years after first matriculating as an undergraduate student, the major department(s) will review the student's academic record and may update major requirements.
 Also, if the student has not already completed the applicable general education requirements in place at the time of matriculation, the appropriate dean in the school offering the major will also review the student's academic record and may update general education requirements.

 Double Majors, Secondary Majors, and Dual Undergraduate Degrees

 Only one major is required for a student to satisfy degree requirements, and most students complete their degrees having met the requirements for a single major.
 However, some students wish to complete more than one major in order to address their interests and academic goals.
 Several opportunities exist for a student to complete more than one major.